New Player Guide

-You will appear in the city of Britain.
+You will appear in the new player training area just outside the city of Britain (walk into the sparkles to enter the city.)
 To move, simply point the cursor in the direction you wish to go and hold down your right mouse button.
 To inspect items or NPCs, click on them with the left mouse button once.
 To use an item or to open a door, double left-click over the item or door.

 Once you’ve familiarized yourself with movement, stand still and double left-click your character sprite in the middle of the screen.
 This will open up your paperdoll, which is where you can equip your character with weapons, clothes, and armor.
 It also has a variety of useful buttons, such as your Options menu, your Skills menu, and Log Out button to take you back to the account sign in screen.

 Basics and other Misc.

 In UO, speaking is as simple as typing and pressing enter.
 Anything you enter will appear above your character sprite for a few seconds and then disappear.
 This is used to talk to other players, open your personal Bank chest, call the guards, and interact with NPCs, among other things.

 Bank: To open your personal bank chest, be in the vicinity of a banker NPC and say “bank”.
 In Britain, the bank is in the center hub of the city where your character was created.
 Each character on your account gets a bank chest, and the contents of each bank chest are unique to that character.
 Bank chests are safe from thieves, so you can feel safe putting your gold and other valuables in there.
 Bank contents are universal, as in a character will have the same bank chest no matter what city they are currently in.